 Section 3.
 TERMS

-Subject to the provisions of the Transition Article of these Bylaws:
+Subject to the provisions of the

 1.Each voting delegate shall serve a one-year term.
 A delegate may serve at most two successive one-year terms, after which at least two years must elapse before the individual is eligible to serve another term.